ozi121/Cyclystic-Project/README.md

 glimpse(all_trips)

-**I went ahead to check for NA values using the is.na function in R. I also used the 'ColSums' to sum the number of missing value**
+**I went ahead to check for NA values using the is.na function in R. I also used the >ColSums to sum the number of missing value**

 colSums(is.na(all_trips))

 **I discovered about ten thousand missing values.
-I proceeded to use the 'drop_na' function to remove the rows with missing values and saved/assigned the dataset to a new df:**
+I proceeded to use the >drop_na function to remove the rows with missing values and saved/assigned the dataset to a new df:**

 all_trips_new <- drop_na (all_trips)